luguoxiang/kubernetes-traffic-monitor/README.md

 # Introduction
-Traffic-Monitor is a tool to monitor kubernetes network traffic between pods(Only HTTP is supported)
+  Traffic-Monitor is is a network sniffer program deployed on each node to collect traffic statistic information bewteen k8s pods.
+Currently only http traffic can be captured.

+  The captured traffic statistic information will be stored in build-in traffic-prometheus service.

 # Deploy traffic monitor
 ```